 IndustriALL called on the PETROBANGLA to intervene and ensure decent working conditions at Chevron Bangladesh

-Chevron, one of the worlds biggest oil corporation and largest foreign direct investor in Bangladesh, terminated about 148 workers in the past two years, as workers demanded permanency and the right to form union.
-Many among the terminated workers had worked for the company for almost a decade.
-Challenging the termination, workers filed cases in the labour court.
+Chevron, one of the worlds biggest oil corporation and largest foreign direct investor in Bangladesh, terminated about 148 workers in the past two years, Chevron kept them as precarious workers for more than a decade and terminated them, when workers demanded permanency and the right to form union.
+Challenging Chevron’s unjust termination, over hundred workers filed cases in the labour court seeking reinstatement.

 Now workers are deeply concerned as Chevron is in the process of selling its assets to Himalaya Energy.
 Chevron has also threatened to fire its present staff, who demanded the company to address employees concern before proceeding with the deal.
 Chevron’s exit without addressing workers’ concerns will have major impact on the lives of workers and their family members.